matoni109/-matoni109/README.md

 When I am not coding, I love cycling :bicyclist:, traveling :earth_africa: and good coffee :coffee:.

 I am currently working in the B2B Sales sector.
-I am also open to discuss opportunities as a Junior Software Developer, within a team that builds great tech products and with a strong positive social impact.
+I am also open to discuss opportunities as a Junior Software Developer, I'm most interested in working in a team environment, striving together to solve problems and learn along the way.

 **How to reach me :mailbox:**